 These connections must be made in accordance with the wiring diagrams found inside the control box.
 This equipment has been designed to operate on 60Hz. alternating current only, 240 volts are required.
 Make sure that power is not applied while performing any electrical installation.
 A copper bonding lug has been provided on the electrical equipment pack to allow connection to local ground points.
-The ground wire must be at least 10 AWG copper wire (unless local or state codes require a heavier gauge wire) and must be connected securely to a grounded metal structure such as a cold water pipe.
-All Riviera Spas equipment packs are wired for 240 VAC only.
+The ground wire must be at least 8 AWG copper wire and must be connected securely to a grounded metal structure such as a cold water pipe.
+All Master Spas equipment packs are wired for 240 VAC only.
 The only electrical supply for your spa must include a 50 AMP switch or circuit breaker to open all non-grounded supply conductors to comply with section 422-20 of the National Electrical Code.
 The disconnect must be readily accessible to the spa occupants, but installed at least five feet from the spa.
 A Ground-Fault Circuit Interrupter (GFCI) must be used to comply with section 680-42 of the National Electrical Code.
 A ground fault is a current leak from any one of the supply conductors to ground.
 A GFCI is designed to automatically shut off power to a piece of equipment when a ground fault is detected.

-Power hook-up to the spa must be 240 volt 3 wire plus ground (6 AWG copper).
+Power hook-up to the spa must be 240 volt 3 wire plus ground (6 AWG copper) 8 AWG copper ground.